Second-Year Learning Communities: Ecology & Evolutionary Biology

 Headshot of Amy Huynh, EEB SLC Staff Advisor

-Years worked for your current department and/or U of T: Eleven years at U of T; seven at EEB
+Years worked for your current department and/or U of T: Seven at EEB and U of T

-One piece of advice for a second-year student: Make the most of the resources that are available to you!
+One piece of advice for a second-year student: Now is a great time to explore available resources and opportunities for you!

 Hana photographed in front of flowers outdoors